-The proposed development would be constructed in up to five phases.
+The proposed development would be constructed in one or more phases.
 The Planned Development Ordinance and Agreement will be valid for 10 years after date of final approval of the PD Zoning ordinance.

 The general purpose of the Planned Development zoning districts is described by Section 3.6.1(A) of the Land Development Regulations (LDRs) as follows: